ncukondo/Annotated-bibliography/feedback.md

 ### on professional behavior (by written feedback)

-- directed content analysis of 970 written feedback comments from 197 observers
 - most information lacked actionable information
+  - based on directed content analysis of 970 written feedback comments from 197 observers

 ![](feedback/2024-01-22-10-02-02.png)